History of wood carving: Renaissance period (16th–17th centuries)

 In England that familiar style known as Elizabethan and Jacobean prevailed throughout the 16th and 17th centuries.
 At the present time hardly a home in the land has not its old oak chest carved with the familiar half circle or scroll border along the top rail, or the arch pattern on the panels.
 The court cupboards, with their solid or open under parts and upper cornice supported by turned balusters of extravagant thickness, are to be seen wherever one goes.
 And chairs, real as well as spurious, with solid backs carved in the usual flat relief, are bought up with an avidity inseparable from fashion.
 Four-post bedsteads are harder to come by.
 The back is usually broken up into small panels and carved, the best effect being seen in those examples where the paneling or the framework only is decorated.
 The dining-hall tables often had six legs of great substance, which were turned somewhat after the shape of a covered cup, and were carved with foliage bearing a distant resemblance to the acanthus.
 Rooms were generally panelled with oak, sometimes divided at intervals by flat pilasters and the upper frieze carved with scroll work or dolphins.
 But the feature which distinguished the period was the fire mantle.
 It always must be the principal object in a room, and the Elizabethan carver fully appreciated this fact.
 By carving the chimney breast as a rule to the ceiling and covering the surrounding walls with more or less plain paneling, the designer, by thus concentrating the attention on one point, often produced results of a high order.
 Caryatid figures, pilasters and friezes were among the customary details employed to produce good effects.
 No finer example exists than that lately removed from the old palace at Bromley-by-Bow to the Victoria and Albert Museum.
 The mantel shelf is 6 ft. from the ground and consists of a deep quadrant mould decorated with flat scroll work of good design.
 The supporting pilasters on either side are shaped and moulded in the customary Jacobean manor and are crowned by busts with Ionic capitals on the heads.
 Above the shelf the large center panel is deeply carved with the royal coat of arms with supporters and mantling, and on either side a semicircular arched niche contains a figure in classic dress.
 The Elizabethan carver often produced splendid staircases, sometimes carving the newel posts with heraldic figures bearing coats of arms, etc. The newels of a staircase at Highgate support different types of Cromwellian soldiers, carved with great vivacity and life.
-But in spite of excellent work, as for example the beautiful gallery at Hatfield, the carving of this period did not, so far as England was concerned, compare with other epochs, or with contemporary work in other parts of Europe.
+But in spite of excellent work, as for example the gallery at Hatfield, the carving of this period did not, so far as England was concerned, compare with other epochs, or with contemporary work in other parts of Europe.
 Much of the work is badly drawn and badly executed.
 It is true that good decorative effects were constantly obtained at the very minimum of cost, but it is difficult to discover much merit in work which really looks best when badly cut.